spotinst/help/src/docs/ocean/features/scaling-kubernetes.md

 Ocean supports launching instances using any operating system (OS) type, including container-optimized OSs such as Bottlerocket OS, Container Optimized OS, and RancherOS.

+### Windows and Linux Instances in the same Cluster

+Ocean provides the flexibility to use different operating systems in a Kubernetes cluster.
+For example, using the virtual node group concept, you can have Ocean manage Windows nodes alongside other nodes in the cluster.

+All you need to do is to create a [virtual node group](ocean/features/launch-specifications) (VNG) with a Windows AMI and you are all set.
+(Please note for EKS users, you must use an EKS optimized Windows AMI.)
+For Windows workloads, the Autoscaler automatically launches instances only from dedicated VNGs.
+This means that there is no need to set any specific label on the VNG, unless you have multiple VNGs and you wish to ensure the workload runs on a specific VNG.

 ## What’s Next?

 Learn more about how Ocean manages [headroom](ocean/features/headroom).